Eyewitness account

 From Central District to Central Pennsylvania, I had to overcome social-economic, linguistic and logistics challenges: barbed wires, boom-barrier, sand wall, raining rockets and flying blades.

 My itinerary and ETA were on multi-pages: climbing wall, wading waters, car and cargo planes, barge, bus and battleship.
 I was flanked by Carbine and Canons, M-16’s and rockets.
-Finally, a few miles to State College, almost there… hold it … My house-church-designated rep, a divorced Unitarian minister, took his time to show some class: we stopped and scooped up a Woodie-Guthrie-like hitchhiker on Hwy 322.
-Only then that my liberal arts education could commence – one peck on college typewriter at a time.
+Finally, a few miles to State College, almost there… hold it … My house-church-designated rep, a divorced Unitarian minister, took his time to show some class: we stopped and scooped up a Woodie-Guthrie-hat-wearing hitchhiker on Hwy 322.
+Only then that my liberal arts education could finally commence – one peck on college typewriter at a time.

 Ninth hurdle!